-Whether you’re shopping for someone who’s an all-out adventurer, adrenaline junkie, or just a city dweller, a GoPro Hero is one of the handiest cameras out there.
+Whether you’re shopping for someone who’s an all-out adventurer, an adrenaline junkie, or just a city dweller, a GoPro Hero is one of the handiest cameras out there.
 It fits in your palm and takes amazing 4K videos.
 Take slow-mo videos while you’re surfing, capture the timelapse of the Northern Lights, or take a selfie while jumping out of a plane — the options are endless with this one.

 Sometimes you just need to see things from a bird’s-eye view, and since we’re short on a pair of wings, a drone is the next best thing.
 And these babies produce some pretty amazing shots.
-It’s also great for taking those selfies when you’re traveling solo that isn’t restricted to your arm’s length.
+It’s also great for taking those selfies when you’re traveling solo that aren’t restricted to your arm’s length.
 No more awkward angles when you get friendly passersby to help take your pictures (if you know what I mean)!
 I like this DJI Mavic Air as it’s really lightweight and compact — perfect for traveling.

 11. Camera bag

 A camera bag is essential for photographers who carry more than one lens to protect those precious lenses and that very expensive camera body.
-This one is functional as well as stylish, and can even fit other things like your phone, passport and other essentials.
+This one is functional as well as stylish, and can even fit other things like your phone, passport, and other essentials.

 12. Camera strap